 Students must perform to an acceptable standard in all courses.
 Failure to do so will result in the student taking and/or retaking the course(s) designated to improve weak areas.
-Furthermore, students must receive a grade of B- or above for all pedagogical and methods courses, otherwise, the course must be repeated.
+Furthermore, New York State Department of Education (NYSED) outline that students must receive a grade of B- or above for all courses indicated below as meeting content core or pedagogical core requirements, otherwise, the course must be repeated.